valwade275/balloongame/DocumentationForBalloonGame.md

     function checkAllPopped() {...};: Checks if the number of popped balloons (popped) is 24.
 If so, it logs "all popped!" to the console, empties the HTML content of the element with the ID balloon-gallery, and displays a hidden element with the ID yay-no-balloons.

-## I need to fix this!!
-The removeEvent function won't work as intended due to the incorrect use of removeEventListener.
-To properly remove the event listener, I need to store a reference to the function and use the same reference to remove it.

 # CSS Notes